AdaCore/training_material/courses/fundamentals_of_ada/labs/solar_system/adv_240_tasking_embedded/instructions.rst

-:title: Lab 22 - Tasking with interrupts
+:title: Tasking with interrupts - Lab
 :subtitle: The :code:`Solar_System` API is not working anymore

 The purpose of this exercise is to implement a handler on the button’s interrupt